 Most important things to do before your baby arrives

 So what’s the best thing to do before baby arrives?
-As a Mom of 4 (soon to be 5), my best advice is this –
+As a Mom of 5, my best advice is this –

 Don’t sweat the small stuff.